By Sam Ashurst

 Speaking of black and white DIY gambles that defined a director, like Pi, Kevin Smith’s Clerks was another Sundance sensation that found an immediate audience.

-Funded after Smith sold his comic-book collection (as well as maxing out ten credit cards to their $2k limit), Clerks didn’t just start a career, it launched a universe (with one installment, Mallrats, available on Arrow in a packed set in the US and Canada) that continues to this day.
+Funded after Smith sold his comic-book collection (as well as maxing out ten credit cards to their $2k limit), Clerks didn’t just start a career, it launched a universe (with one installment, Mallrats, available in a packed set on our US site) that continues to this day.

 Not bad for a movie about a convenience store worker (Clerks was shot at night at Smith’s actual place of employment) who wasn’t even supposed to be there that day.

 Blair Witch features three folks who definitely weren’t supposed to be there that day, or any day, or night.
 So let’s have a moment of silence for the three student filmmakers, Heather Donahue, Michael C. Williams, and Joshua Leonard, who travelled to Burketsville to make a DIY documentary about a mythical woods witch, and – tragically – never returned.